 As handy as automatic sprinkler systems are, let’s take a moment to appreciate all the steps in the irrigation process.
 As your local water main branches off into the supply line for your property, a water meter meets it to keep track of your water usage.
 The sprinkler system breaks off from the water supply to your home.
 This creates an independent sub-system that you can turn on and off with the help of a shut-off valve.

 Despite the shut-off valve, your home water supply remains connected to your automatic sprinkler system.
 Water from your sprinkler system can come into contact with a variety of contaminants ranging from pesticides to soil-based bacteria.
-Contaminants can potentially flow into the water you use to drink, cook, or brush your teeth with.
-A backflow preventer is essential because it prevents contaminated water from flowing back into your home’s municipal water supply.
+Contaminants from soil and pesticides can make their way into your irrigation lines, creating the risk of cross-connection contamination.

 Do All Sprinkler Systems Have a Backflow Preventer?